kubernetes-sigs/kwok/site/content/en/docs/generated/kwokctl_snapshot.md

 ```
   -c, --config strings   config path (default [~/.kwok/kwok.yaml])
-      --dry-run          Print the command that would be executed, but do not execute it
+      --dry-run          print the command that would be executed, but do not execute it
       --name string      cluster name (default "kwok")
   -v, --v log-level      number for the log level verbosity (DEBUG, INFO, WARN, ERROR) or (-4, 0, 4, 8) (default INFO)
 ```

 ### SEE ALSO

-* [kwokctl](kwokctl.md)	 - kwokctl is a tool to streamline the creation and management of clusters, with nodes simulated by kwok
+* [kwokctl](kwokctl.md)	 - kwokctl creates and manages local simulated Kubernetes clusters
 * [kwokctl snapshot export](kwokctl_snapshot_export.md)	 - [experimental] Export the snapshots of external clusters
 * [kwokctl snapshot restore](kwokctl_snapshot_restore.md)	 - Restore the snapshot of the cluster
 * [kwokctl snapshot save](kwokctl_snapshot_save.md)	 - Save the snapshot of the cluster